Mission Statement

 2017 Closed Pillot House due to flooding by Hurricane Harvey

-2018 Revealed Mexican-American History & Culture in 20th Century Houston mural
+2018 Dedicated Mexican-American History & Culture in 20th Century Houston mural

 2020 Closed from March to July due to pandemic; Completed phases I and II of 4-year remodel for Kellum-Noble House; Started Facebook LIVE shows; Started online gift shop; Offered Zoom lectures; Offered Candlelight Market as a first; Recognized for Houston Women’s Equality Day and held recreation of a processional for 100th Anniversary of Women’s Right to Vote in the park; Implemented virtual tour